Mod-two cohomology rings of alternating groups: Introduction

 \section{Introduction}

-Alternating groups are a fundamental series of simple groups whose cohomology has remained mysterious, even additively, for over fifty years after the mod-$p$ cohomology of symmetric groups was determined additively by Nakaoka \cite{Naka61}.
-We present their mod-two cohomology in Theorem~\ref{T:presentation}, giving generators and relations using cup product as well as a restriction coproduct and transfer product associated to the standard embedding of a product of alternating groups in a larger one.
-We give an explicit additive basis compatible with this presentation, and also treat cup product structure for individual alternating groups.
+Alternating groups are a fundamental series of simple groups whose cohomology has been mysterious, even additively, with only a few calculations for small alternating groups \cite{AMM90, AdMi94, King10} which have been carried out.
+We present the mod-two cohomology of alternating groups in Theorem~\ref{T:presentation} by giving generators and relations using cup product as well as a restriction coproduct and transfer product associated to the standard inclusion $\alt_n \times \alt_m \to \alt_{n+m}$.
+We give an explicit additive basis for mod-two cohomology compatible with this presentation, and also address cup product structure for individual alternating groups.

-We show that our product and coproduct structures on the direct sum of cohomology of series of groups such as alternating gruops comprise an ``almost Hopf ring'' structure, and we use that structure along with a canonical involution to propagate cohomology and establish a basic framework of relations.
-Such a suite of product and coproduct structures forms a Hopf ring in the setting of symmetric groups, as first developed by Strickland and Turner \cite{StTu97}, whose definition generalizes the induction product in representation theory developed by Zelevinsky \cite{Zele81}.
-Taking advantage of such additional structure on a direct sum has been fruitful in a number of settings, and there are connections between our definitions and homology of configuration spaces more broadly \cite{Chur12,Knud16} as well as conjecturally in the study of Hilbert schemes \cite{LeSo01}.
+We show that our product and coproduct structures on the direct sum of cohomology of series of groups such as alternating groups comprise an ``almost Hopf semi-ring'' structure (lacking one of two bialgebra structures -- see Definition~\ref{D:distributivity}) and we use this structure along with a canonical involution to propagate cohomology and establish relations.
+Such a suite of product and coproduct structures forms a Hopf semi-ring in the setting of symmetric groups, as first developed by Strickland and Turner \cite{StTu97}.
+Their definition generalizes the induction product in representation theory developed by Atiyah \cite{Atiy66} and Zelevinsky \cite{Zele81}.
+Taking advantage of such additional structure on a direct sum of (generalized) cohomology rings has been fruitful in a number of settings, and there are connections between our definitions and homology of configuration spaces more broadly \cite{Chur12,Knud16} as well as conjecturally in the study of Hilbert schemes \cite{LeSo01}.